Templates

 The way forward: In essence, this affords the employee an opportunity to improve and hopefully allows the employer to maintain a member of staff that otherwise provides benefit to the business.
 It’s worth noting here that a warning remains on the employee record for a finite period.

-This written warning letter template is a formal notification to an employee that they have engaged in some form of misconduct or failed to meet expected standards of performance or behaviour.
+This written warning template is a formal notification to an employee that they have engaged in some form of misconduct or failed to meet expected standards of performance or behaviour.
 It is designed to provide the employee with a clear understanding of the issue, what is expected of them going forward, and the consequences of further misconduct.

-Structure: this written warning template provides a clear and structured approach to the disciplinary process.
+Structure: This written warning template provides a clear and structured approach to the disciplinary process.
 This can help to reduce confusion or misunderstandings and can make the process less intimidating for employees who may be unfamiliar with disciplinary procedures.

 In England, there are several employment laws that require the disciplinary process to be carried out in a fair and consistent manner.
 The ACAS Code of Practice on Disciplinary and Grievance Procedures sets out the key principles that employers should follow when dealing with disciplinary issues.
 As part of the disciplinary process, an employer is legally required to: